-Founders established (then) Nevada County Land Trust.
+Founders established the Nevada County Land Trust (NCLT).
 A desk was set up for the new Land Trust in the back of the South Yuba River Citizens League (SYRCL) office; Sequoya Challenge became the fiscal agent until non-profit status was gained.

-Non-profit status granted to Nevada County Land Trust
+Nevada County Land Trust is granted non-profit status.

-Mathis Pond in Alta Sierra gifted to NCLT
+Mathis Pond in Alta Sierra is gifted to NCLT.

-Burton Homestead donated to NCLT; first summer day camp for kids is hosted on the newly acquired property.
+Burton Homestead is donated to NCLT; the first summer day camp for kids is hosted on the newly acquired property.

-North Star House and property was donated to NCLT; debate over the evolving mission of the land trust
+North Star House and property is donated to NCLT; there is debate over the organization’s evolving mission.

-BYLT became accredited through the Land Trust Alliance Accreditation Commission, a nationally recognized certification process for land trust standards and practices
+NCLT became accredited through the Land Trust Alliance Accreditation Commission, a nationally recognized certification process for land trust standards and practices.

-Garden Bar Preserve working cattle ranch was acquired by BYLT to preserve local agriculture in the Sierra Nevada Foothills.
+Garden Bar Preserve working cattle ranch was acquired by BYLT, which strengthened the mission to preserve local agriculture in the Sierra Nevada Foothills.

-Rice’s Crossing acquired by BYLT to open as a river parkway and protect the Yuba River Canyon and provide recreational opportunities along the river.
+Rice’s Crossing acquired by BYLT to protect the Yuba River Canyon and provide recreational opportunities along the river.

 Bear Yuba Land Trust is poised for the future, with more than a thousand family members, hundreds of volunteers, dozens of engaged experts, a solid balance sheet and a new strategic plan.
 The Land Trust is responding to the growing demand for more open space and protected lands in the Bear River and Yuba River watershed.